apache/spark/docs/apache-airflow/security/webserver.rst

 '''''''''''''

 Since the Airflow 2.0, the default UI is the Flask App Builder RBAC.
-A ``webserver_config.py`` configuration file it's automatically generated and can be used to configure the Airflow to support authentication methods like OAuth, OpenID, LDAP, REMOTE_USER.
+A ``webserver_config.py`` configuration file is automatically generated and can be used to configure the Airflow to support authentication methods like OAuth, OpenID, LDAP, REMOTE_USER.

 For previous versions from Airflow, the ``$AIRFLOW_HOME/airflow.cfg`` following entry needs to be set to enable